-A/C Air conditioner button
+A/C (air conditioner) button

-Start the engine, press the $\$ fan control buttons to the desired position and press the $^{A/C}$ button to turn on the air conditioner.
-To turn off the air conditioner, press the $^{A/C}$ button again.
+Start the engine, turn the standard fan speed control dial to the desired position and press the A/C button to turn on the air conditioner.
+To turn off the air conditioner, press the A/C button again.